Citizen Wants to Send Private Security Teams to Your Neighborhood

 Ever been walking around the city and felt unsafe?
 Thought to yourself is someone following me?
 A few shady looking characters near by car? is someone screaming outside your building?
 LAPS Officer will arrive and provide you with personal protection you need.
 We can ask them to stop screaming.

-That’s right, folks: For a cool grand a month, the screaming stops today.
+That’s right, folks: The screaming stops today.
 When reached via phone, a staff member of LAPS referred Gizmodo to its website and YouTube channel for more information on its services but did not comment on any upcoming contract work with Citizen.

 Citizen, however, confirmed that it was currently working with LAPS.
 A spokesperson sent us the following response: “LAPS offers a personal rapid response service that we are trialing internally with employees as a small test with one vehicle in Los Angeles.
 For example, if someone would like an escort to walk them home late at night, they can request this service.
 We have spoken with various partners in designing this pilot project.”